PatrickD321/kickstarter-analysis/README.md

 #### What are some limitations of this dataset?
 - what production did very poorly
 #### What are some other possible tables and/or graphs that we could create?
-- A comparison between theater productions, which did not meet thier goal to the ones that did.
+- A comparison between theater productions and others that did not meet thier goals.
 - How long each did each production lasted.
-- The type of campaign that were consistently unsuccessful.
+- The type of campaigns that were consistently unsuccessful.